Code-Institute-Submissions/second-website/README.md

 * Responsive on mobile and tablet as well as desktop sizes.
 * The photography page has an intentional side scroll on desktop size.
 On mobile device sizes the pictures are displayed vertically stacked.
 * The positioning of the wiggling contact buttons in desktop mode is intentional.
 The bottom border over the header line was a style choice.
 * Navigation menu is intentionally at the bottom of the page, taking into consideration that the majority of users is expected to be using a mobile device.
 This provides easy access.
+The navigation bar is designed to be minimal and non-intrusive.
+On the photography page it allows the images to be displayed as big as possible while being non-intrusive and blending in.

 ## Technologies used